ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ### Console.Writeline

-You can use Console.WriteLine to log any information you may need to debug issues.
+Use Console.WriteLine to log any information you may need to debug issues.
 I highly recommend adding generous amounts of logging, asserts, and verification to your app.
 When catching unexpected excetions be sure to log the exception and call stack from the exception so you can easily determine the location of the error.

 I reccommend installing general exception handlers you can you catch unhandled exceptions and log them as well.

-Dispatcher has an [UnhandledException](https://docs.microsoft.com/en-us/dotnet/api/system.windows.threading.dispatcher.unhandledexception?view=netcore-3.0) event you should register for.
+Dispatcher has an [UnhandledException](https://docs.microsoft.com/en-us/dotnet/api/system.windows.threading.dispatcher.unhandledexception?view=netcore-3.0) event can be registed and used to log any unhandled exceptions from the dispatcher.

-AppDomain also has an [UnhandledException](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain.unhandledexception?view=netcore-3.0) event that you should also register for.
+AppDomain also has an [UnhandledException](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain.unhandledexception?view=netcore-3.0) event that can also be used to log any unhandled exceptions.

 ### Wine Tracing